The Johnson College Campus Security and Fire Safety Policies

 Immediate Threat Timely Warnings/Notifications:

-The Director of Student Engagement may receive information about a potential emergency situation from campus departments or individuals on campus, the Scranton Police Department, the Pennsylvania State Police, governmental emergency management agencies or the media.
+The Assistant Director of Student Engagement may receive information about a potential emergency situation from campus departments or individuals on campus, the Scranton Police Department, the Pennsylvania State Police, governmental emergency management agencies or the media.
 If the Operations Department determines that there is or may be an emergency or situation that provides an immediate threat to the health and safety of the College community, a message will be sent to campus without delay unless issuing a notification will, in the judgment of the first responders (Scranton Police Department or other law enforcement agency) compromise the efforts to assist a victim or to respond to the emergency.
 Notifications to campus will be sent using one or more of the following systems: college email system, the e2Campus Emergency Notification system, the college website or campus telephone systems.
 Safety Alerts will be issued either to the entire campus or to a particular building or location if the threat is limited to a particular building or area of campus.

-Students who are interested in receiving information about campus emergencies should sign up for the emergency text message system by providing their cell phone number and phone carrier to the Director of Student Engagement.
+Students who are interested in receiving information about campus emergencies should sign up for the emergency text message system by providing their cell phone number and phone carrier to the Assistant Director of Student Engagement.
 Faculty and Staff should provide their cell phone number and phone carrier to the Human Resources Coordinator.

 On at least an annual basis, Johnson College will conduct a test of its emergency notification system.
 The individuals responsible for determining whether an emergency notification should be sent to the Johnson College community or to the external community include: